vukics/cppqed/doc/tutorial.rst

 Output of scripts, initial condition
 ------------------------------------

 Following a header part, the time-dependent simulated data is displayed, organized into columns.
 The first two columns are time and timestep, respectively, and then, separated by tab characters, the data stemming from the different subsystems follows.
 A key to the data is provided in the header part of the output.
-The output of real numbers has a precision of three digits by default, this can be overridden by the ``--precision`` option.

 In the case of a single |MCWF| trajectory, there is the option ``--logLevel``, which, when nonzero, makes that the stepper will record certain data during the execution: